 For instance, players who ranked in the best-performing 10% in the first six months of the year were twice as likely as others to do similarly well in the next six months if not more taking into consideration tilt and variance, and players who finished in the best-performing 1% in the first half of the year were 12 times more likely than others to repeat the feat in the second half.
 Meanwhile, players who fared badly from the start continued to lose and hardly ever evolved into top performers.

 The point here is that performance is predictable.
 In a game of chance, there would be no connection in the winnings of players across successive periods, whereas there would be in a game of skill.
 So this proves that poker can’t be a game of pure chance.

 Anyone who has ever played poker seriously will tell you that poker is rarely ever played as a short-term game.
 Anyone who’s ever had even a semi-serious attempt at trying to make money out of it knows that if you want to make actual money playing poker, it’s not going to happen inside 60 hands.
 How many hands you have to play in order to become an expert is anyone’s guess, but some players report playing anything from 200 to about 10,000 hands per day.
 In other words, if you want to be a brilliant poker player, it’s going to take you a long time.
 Unless you’re a computer, in which case it will take about two months.

-To examine this agencies have researched running simulations comparing the performance of skilled and unskilled players, and found the turning point: Skilled players can expect to do better than unskilled players at least three quarters of the time after 1,471 hands have been played.
+To examine these agencies have researched running simulations comparing the performance of skilled and unskilled players and found the turning point: Skilled players can expect to do better than unskilled players at least three-quarters of the time after 1,471 hands have been played.